bubacoder/infra/docs/web/README.md

-# Documentation
+# Documentation Site

-The documentation is written in [Markdown format](https://www.markdownguide.org/) and built with the [Hugo](https://gohugo.io/) static site generator, using the [Relearn](https://mcshelby.github.io/hugo-theme-relearn/) theme.
+The documentation is written in [Markdown format](https://www.markdownguide.org/) to keep it portable.
+A website is built with the [Hugo](https://gohugo.io/) static site generator, using the [Relearn](https://mcshelby.github.io/hugo-theme-relearn/) theme.

+## Development

+**Build process:** The Markdown and Docker Compose files are collected and converted by `update-docs.py`, then `hugo` build is executed in a Docker container, producing a container image with `nginx` serving the static website.

+Run `task docs-deploy` to build and locally deploy (using `docker/stacks/tools/homelab-docs.yaml`) the site.

 ## Hugo